seoulrobotics/sga_merge_gt_to_eval/README.md

     - `-s <int>` to set the number of seconds to modify.
     - `--sub` to subtract instead of add.

-The `utils` folder contains optional utility functions.
+### Utility methods:
 - `csv_to_tsv.py` can be used to quickly convert .csv files to .tsv format.
-It is automatically called when a .csv file is given as parameter argument to the `merge_tsv.py` and `add_time_offset.py` scripts.
+- `split_lanes.py` is used to split the data of a single file over two separate files, by lane number.